nodemailer/wildduck/README.md

 ### Disk usage

 Tests show that the ratio of attachment contents vs other stuff is around 1:10.
-This means that you can split your database between multiple disks by using smaller SSD for message data and indexes and a larger and cheaper SATA for attachment contents.
+This means that you can split your database between multiple disks by using smaller SSD (eg. 150GB) for message data and indexes and a larger and cheaper SATA (eg. 1TB) for attachment contents.
 This assumes that you use WiredTiger with
 `storage.directoryPerDB:true` and `storage.wiredTiger.engineConfig.directoryForIndexes:true`

 Assuming that you use a database named `attachments` for attachment contents:

     SSD mount : /var/lib/mongodb
-    SATA mount: /var/lib/mongodb/attachments/content
+    SATA mount: /var/lib/mongodb/attachments/collection

-In this case you could have a 1TB SATA and 150GB SSD.
+MongoDB does not complain about existing folders so you can prepare the mount before even installing MongoDB.

 ### Redis Sentinel